Acts 26

 30And when he had thus spoken, the king rose up, and the governor, and Bernice, and they that sat with them: 31And when they were gone aside, they talked between themselves, saying, This man doeth nothing worthy of death or of bonds.
 32Then said Agrippa unto Festus, This man might have been set at liberty, if he had not appealed unto Caesar.

-Bernice2 was Agrippa's sister, and she is present at the trial.
+Bernice was Agrippa's sister, and she is present at the trial.
 Her presence is significant: she is a woman of authority and influence in her own right, a widow who has returned to her brother's court.
-That she hears Paul's defence alongside the king suggests the defence was not a private matter but a public hearing.
-Whether she believed or not, Scripture does not say.
+That she hears Paul's defence alongside the king suggests the defence was a public hearing, open to the room.
+Scripture does not record whether she believed.
 But she stood in the presence of the risen Christ's witness, as did her brother.

 The court adjourns.
-The king1 and the governor confer in private.
+The king and the governor confer in private.
 And their conclusion is stark: This man does nothing worthy of death or of bonds.
-Paul is innocent.
-Not of the charges his enemies bring, but of any crime against Rome.
+Paul has committed no crime against Rome.
 Agrippa is explicit: Paul could be released right now.
 The only thing stopping him is his own appeal to Caesar.
 He asked for Rome's hearing, and Rome will hear him.
 He has bound himself by his own petition.
 His chains are, in a sense, self-imposed.